Banh mi, Russian dumplings and an affordable family feast await you in Kirkland

 If you like dumplings and you like puns, well, what more could you want than Rush In Alaskan Dumplings?

 They serve Russian dumplings, pelmeni, with a whole matrix of fillings and toppings available.
-Dumplings come filled with either beef, chicken, beef and pork, potato and cheese, or potato and mushrooms.
+Dumplings come filled with beef, chicken, beef and pork, potato and cheese, or potato and mushrooms.

-Beef and pork pelmeni are little ear-shaped pouches ($11 for 12 dumplings, $16 for 18), with fillings as salty-savory as sausage.
+Beef-and-pork pelmeni are little ear-shaped pouches ($11 for 12 dumplings, $16 for 18), with fillings as salty-savory as sausage.
 The “classic” topping features melted butter, vinegar, curry powder, a squirt of sriracha, cilantro, a dollop of sour cream and a slice of rye bread to mop everything up.

 There is a lot going on.
 But the whole is greater than the sum of its parts.
 Push everything around a little bit.
 Let the butter meet the curry and the sour cream meet the hot sauce.
 “The juice kind of swaps around, and the things go better,” Huckleberry Finn said.